-Procedure for Testing of Patients Pre-transfer/Admission to a RCF
+Procedure for Testing of People Pre-transfer/Admission to a RCF

-- If a patient is being transferred from an acute hospital to a RCF, the hospital should arrange for the patient to be swabbed up to 72 hours before.
-The patient will need to be isolated for 14 days regardless of the test result if the patient is being admitted to the RCF from home, where possible, the GP should arrange for the patient to be swabbed up to 72 hours before.
+- If a person who has not previously been diagnosed with COVID-19 is being transferred from an acute hospital to a RCF, the hospital should arrange for the person to be swabbed in the 3 days before transfer.
+The person will need to be isolated for 14 days regardless of the test result.
+If a person is being admitted to the RCF from home where possible, the GP should arrange for the person to be swabbed within the 3 days before admission.
 This can be done using Healthlink.
-If the patient cannot travel to the test centre, a home test can be ordered by clicking on the 'no transport available' option as shown on the screenshot below.
-The patient will need to be isolated for 14 days regardless of the test result - If a test pre-admission cannot be arranged, the patient should be admitted as planned.
-The patient will need to be isolated for 14 days.
-The facility can then arrange swabbing after admission.
-This can be done by the patient's own GP or the GP/Medical Officer who provides medical care for the residents in the facility.
+If the person cannot travel to the test centre, a home test can be ordered by clicking on the 'no transport available' option as shown on the screenshot below (Figure 1).
+The person will need to be isolated for 14 days regardless of the test result - If a test pre-admission cannot be arranged, including for urgent admissions, the person should be admitted as planned.
+The person will need to be isolated for 14 days with full Contact and Droplet Precautions until the result of the test is available.
+The facility can arrange swabbing after admission.
+This can be done by the person's own GP or the GP/Medical Officer who provides medical care for the residents in the facility.